alecrem/artsitoya-wordpress-plugin/README.md

-# artsitoya-wordpress-plugin
+# Arts Itoya WordPress Plugin
-Plugin to showinformation from the Studio Kura intranet on the Arts Itoya blog
+Plugin to show information from the Studio Kura intranet on the [Arts Itoya blog](https://artsitoya.com/blog/).